 26 October 2012

-I am an avid fan of visiting country houses, and it’s not always the state rooms which are my favourites.
-For years now I have been fascinated by the vast kitchens of places like Burghley House, Chatsworth and Castle Howard.
+Julie is an avid fan of visiting country houses, and it’s not always the state rooms which are her favourites.
+For years now she has been fascinated by the vast kitchens of places like Burghley House, Chatsworth and Castle Howard.

-So when it came time to install the kitchen of Featherstone Hall I couldn’t wait to get started.
-But… when I worked out the space I had, and what I wanted to put into it, I realised I was trying to stuff an elephant into a sock!
+So when it was time to install the kitchen of Featherstone Hall, Julie couldn’t wait to get started.
+But…when she worked out the space she had, and what she wanted to put into it, Julie realised she was trying to stuff an elephant into a sock!

 Back to the drawing board!

-I had to edit down my plans – perhaps a baby elephant in a sack?
-Instead of a vast open fire with rotating spit, I took a leaf out of the kitchen in Queen Mary’s Dolls house which features three stove/ovens in the back wall, two large dressers on each side wall and a long kitchen table down the centre of the room.
+Julie had to edit down her plans – perhaps a baby elephant in a sack?
+Instead of a vast open fire with rotating spit, she took a leaf out of the kitchen in Queen Mary’s dolls house which features three stove/ovens in the back wall, two large dressers on each side wall and a long kitchen table down the centre of the room.

-The easiest option might have been to keep the room depth, (as I have mentioned before the rooms in the Cottesmore house are very deep) but this would make it difficult to view comfortably, and a lot of detail would be lost at the back of the room.
-So my first partition was a false back wall.
+The easiest option might have been to keep the room depth, (as she has mentioned before the rooms in the Cottesmore house are very deep) but this would make it difficult to view comfortably, and a lot of detail would be lost at the back of the room.
+So, her first partition was a false back wall.

-The second created a cooks scullery, but instead of running a dividing wall front to back, I created a ‘mini’ room at the front right of the kitchen with a doorway in the back wall.
-This had the added bonus of creating an extra room space through the doorway which then allowed me to squeeze in a butchery corner.
+The second created a cook’s scullery, but instead of running a dividing wall front to back, Julie created a ‘mini’ room at the front right of the kitchen with a doorway in the back wall.
+This had the added bonus of creating an extra room space through the doorway, which then allowed her to squeeze in a butchery corner.

-This may seem a strange thing to do, (I have to confess to not considering the most practical sequence of putting in the wall and then tiling – hindsight is a wonderful thing!) but if I hadn’t, the wall would have sat on top of the tiles and made the partition look an afterthought instead of part of the house construction.
-It would have also meant that I would have had to trim the partition height, and my track record on straight cuts is not one I would bet on!
+This may seem a strange thing to do, (Julie has to confess to not considering the most practical sequence of putting in the wall and then tiling – hindsight is a wonderful thing!) but if she hadn’t, the wall would have sat on top of the tiles and made the partition look an afterthought instead of part of the house construction.
+It would have also meant that she would’ve had to trim the partition height, and her track record on straight cuts isn’t one she would bet on!

 The doorway in the scullery wall

-When it came to the doorway in the scullery back wall, I made the door (hinge side) butt up to the house outside wall, saving one cut and making more space for the sink unit down the side wall in the scullery.
-I had already added the extra window to the house outside wall (exactly as I did for the butlers’ scullery on the other side of the house).
+When it came to the doorway in the scullery back wall, Julie made the door (hinge side) butt-up to the house outside wall, saving one cut and making more space for the sink unit down the side wall in the scullery.
+She had already added the extra window to the house outside wall (exactly as she did for the butler’s scullery on the other side of the house).

-I had a quick double check for furniture placement.
-The position of three stoves was the key element to the room, I chose a large central range, a smaller oven with built in water boiler and a large stove with oven and hob rings.
-The range and smaller oven are best quality cast models, to which I added painted brass highlights and details.
-To the smaller stove I added a stove pipe made from a tube of Plastruct cut at 45 degrees, then the cut piece rotated and glued back on to the tube to create a turn in the pipe.
+Julie had a quick double check for furniture placement.
+The position of three stoves was the key element to the room, she chose a large central range, a smaller oven with built-in water boiler and a large stove with oven and hob rings.
+The range and smaller oven are best quality cast models, to which she added painted brass highlights and details.
+To the smaller stove she added a stove pipe made from a tube of Plastruct cut at 45 degrees, then the cut piece rotated and glued back on to the tube to create a turn in the pipe.

-The third stove is an inexpensive model which comes in cream, and so I spray painted it satin black to match the other two and added matching brass highlights.
-I also created a false chimney breast to go over the central range, and finished the bottom edge with a black satin painted moulding.
-As in many of the other rooms in the hall, I made a false chimney breast from a ‘U’ shaped construction of Plastruct sheeting.
+The third stove is an inexpensive model which comes in cream, and so Julie spray painted it satin black to match the other two and added matching brass highlights.
+She also created a false chimney breast to go over the central range, and finished the bottom edge with a black satin painted moulding.
+As in many of the other rooms in the hall, she made a false chimney breast from a ‘U’ shaped construction of Plastruct sheeting.

-The kitchen structure was then complete and ready to dress, I already had an idea of characters I wanted to add, inspired by ‘Upstairs Downstairs’ and ‘The Duchess of Duke Street’ and you can see how it all comes together in the next edition!
+The kitchen structure was then complete and ready to dress, and Julie already had an idea of characters she wanted to add, inspired by ‘Upstairs Downstairs’ and ‘The Duchess of Duke Street’ and you can see how it all comes together in the next edition!